 We are globally connected from our home in Belfast with strategic partnerships across the world, helping us to expand our impact on wider society locally, nationally and globally.
 Amongst our dynamic partnerships are academic links with leading institutions in America, China, India, the Middle East and Asia.

-We are in the final stages of developing our new Strategic Plan – Strategy 2030 - which will reflect the changing external environment and new opportunities.
+We are developing our new Strategic Plan which will reflect the changing external environment and new opportunities.
 It will be an exciting time to come and join us on our journey as we continue to ‘Shape a Better World’.

 Queen’s University Belfast is one of the leading universities in the UK and Ireland with a distinguished heritage and history.
 A member of the Russell Group, Queen’s combines excellence in research and education with a student-centred ethos.

 The University welcomed Professor Ian Greer as its new President and Vice Chancellor in August 2018.
 Professor Greer is committed to ensuring Queen’s continues to be a world-class global university with regional impact, and he is ambitious to drive the University’s research and educational offering through significant investment in the coming years.
 Professor Nola Hewitt-Dundas was previously Head of the School of Management and this year was appointed to the role Pro-Vice Chancellor for the Faculty of Arts, Humanities and Social Sciences and became a member of the University Executive Board.